-Psychology Major · BS - Program requirements 48 credit hours
+Psychology Major · BS - Program requirements 49-50 credit hours

 Psychology, the study of behavior and thinking, provides a strong basis for many careers.
 Psychology graduates are well prepared for graduate school in a specialized field of psychology such as clinical, counseling, industrial, or experimental psychology.
-Psychology graduates also find themselves prepared for graduate study in many other fields such as business, Geneva College 80 2008-2009 ministry, theology, or medical fields.
-Those with a bachelor's degree in psychology who do not wish to pursue graduate study find themselves eligible for a wide array of jobs working with people.
+Psychology graduates also find themselves prepared for graduate study in many other fields such as business, ministry, theology, or medical fields.
+Those with a bachelor's degree in psychology who do not wish to pursue graduate study are eligible for a wide array of jobs working with people.
 The understanding of human behavior, personality, emotions, and groups, is an exciting discipline with broad application to almost all areas of life.

 Honors students are invited to participate in Psi Chi, a national psychology honorary society.
-Each year an outstanding psychology student is selected by the faculty to receive the Lewis G. Walker Award affording opportunity to attend a national psychology conference.
+Each year outstanding psychology students are selected by the faculty to receive the Lewis G. Walker Award affording opportunity to attend a nationally recognized psychology conference.

 The Bachelor of Science in psychology incorporates the broad study of psychology and methods of inquiry within the context of a Christian worldview.
-Students develop a general knowledge base that includes human development, social psychology, statistics, research methods, abnormal psychology, personality, biological bases, cognitive psychology, and sensation and perception.
-A doctoral degree in psychology is required for those who wish to become licensed psychologists, professors of psychology, or research scientists.
+Students develop a general knowledge base that includes human development, social psychology, statistics, research methods, abnormal psychology, personality, biological bases, and cognitive psychology.
+A doctoral degree in psychology is required for those who wish to become licensed psychologists, professors of psychology, or research scientists and a master's degree is required for those who wish to be licensed counselors.

 The psychology major provides comprehensive understanding of both psychological science (research methods and findings) as well as psychological practice (applying research results to solve human problems).
 Hence, it includes courses that incorporate a research and writing emphasis, as well as courses that examine practice and applications of psychological research.
-All students participate in seminar during the senior year, which serves as a capstone course oriented toward fostering students' professional development and planning.
+All students participate in an orientation to the field of psychology course at the beginning of the program and a seminar during the senior year, which serves as a capstone course oriented toward fostering students' professional development and planning.
 In all courses, students learn to evaluate and apply psychology from a Christian perspective.